 UX is how the user feels when they browse and try to navigate your website, visit a page to buy something, etc. A good user experience is very important and will result in positive behavioral data (something Google cares about).
 Examples of positive behavioral data are increased session duration, the user viewing pages that are deeper in the site’s sitemap (page depth), and increased time on page.
 Such behavior encourages website conversion and can be beneficial for SEO.

 We hope this helps you out with your SEO efforts.
 Be sure to read our other articles: What You Really Mean When You Ask for SEO, and Five Things You Can Do To Help Your SEO.
+Hot Dog Marketing is an enterprise SEO company, so if you have any SEO questions or concerns, we can help you out.
 If you would like more information about SEO and what it can do for your business then please contact us and let’s have a chat!